This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 The Kennedy Center is a cultural hub that is also a living memorial to John F. Kennedy.
 The center offers live performances, events, and immersive exhibits.

 Time Estimate: Depends on season, show, and availability.
-Be sure to get your tickets before your trip or as early as possible.
+Get your tickets before your trip or as early as possible.

 Day 4 in Washington DC